smartpager-network/pager-daemon/README.md

 | GET `/api/message/status/<id>` - fetches the current Message Data(DeliveryLog, Payload, etc.)

-| POST `/api/message/advanced` - Creates a new Message and starts delivering it.
+| POST `/api/message/advanced` - Creates a new Message and starts delivering it, returns the Message ID.
 HTTP Body is a JSON Object. for example:
 ```json
 {
     "type": "duplex",